alchaplinsky/hard-rock-coffeescript/syntax/loops_and_comprehensions.md

 like guitarist for guitarist in guitarists when guitarist[0] is "G"
 ```

 You can also use comprehensions for iterating over properties in objects.
-Instead of the in keyword, use of.
+Instead of the `in` keyword, use `of`.

 *CoffeeScript*
 ``` coffeescript